 What is a brand evangelist?

-A brand evangelist is a person that believes so strongly in a brand that they become passionate, loyal proponents.
-They preach about the value a brand has given them and encourage others to buy into a business and become loyal followers.
+A brand evangelist is a person who believes so strongly in a brand that they become passionate, loyal advocates of it.
+They preach about the value of a brand’s product or products so enthusiastically that they encourage others to buy into the business and become loyal followers themselves.

-These people are willing to get more involved with a brand than others, and they can often be found defending businesses on social media and sharing their content.
-They’re typically individual consumers, but some companies are known to have brand evangelists on their payroll.
-For example, Guy Kawasaki, venture capitalist, was a hired brand evangelist for Apple, where he worked to generate a following for Macintosh computers.
+Though they’re individual consumers in most cases, some companies have brand evangelists on their payroll.
+For example, Guy Kawasaki, a venture capitalist, was hired as a brand evangelist for Apple, where he worked to generate a following for Macintosh computers.

-In addition to their loyalty, brand evangelists offer free marketing for your business.
-Given their willingness to engage in conversation about your products, they won't shy away from recommending you to others.
-This is extremely valuable, as consumers value enthusiasm from other consumers, and customers spend 31% more when a business has positive reviews.
+In addition to their loyalty, brand evangelists offer free marketing for your business, and this is extremely valuable.
+Consumers value enthusiasm from other consumers.
+Need proof?
+Just consider the fact that customers spend 31% more when a business has positive reviews.

 Understand your customers.

 Everything begins with understanding your customers.
-This means understanding their demographic information, what they stand for, and what they like to see from the businesses they purchase from.
+You should know your customers' demographic information, what they value, and what they like to see from businesses they purchase from.